Freeform Tiger's Eye Cabochon media thumbnails

 Only 1 in stock!

 Freeform tiger's eye cabochon, approximately 23 × 11 × 6 mm.
-Pronounced chatoyant effect: the bands of parallel fibers produce a silky reflection that shifts when the piece is rotated under any light source.
+Marked chatoyant effect: parallel fiber bands produce a silky reflection that shifts when the piece is rotated under any light source.
 Hand-carved in our lapidary workshop to maximize the optical effect.

-Mineral Tiger's Eye (quartz with fibrous amphibole pseudomorphosis)
+Mineral Tiger's Eye (quartz with fibrous amphibole pseudomorphs)

 Dimensions ~23 × 11 × 6 mm